Words to avoid—2021 edition

 Targeting “low-hanging fruit” is specifically about achieving something or persuading someone that requires the least effort.
 As organizations trying to improve the world around us, shouldn’t we be aiming a bit higher?
 It stands to reason that if you can reach higher or raise the bar, everything that falls underneath it will follow too.
 Plus, when used in reference to an audience or group of people, the term “low-hanging fruit” can be condescending and create an unnecessary imbalance in how the relationship is perceived.

-While certainly not exhaustive or even representative of half of the suggestions we received from our staff and networks, we hope this list is a helpful starting point to inspire further scrutiny of words and phrases your organization uses in 2021.
+While these words to avoid are certainly not exhaustive or even representative of half of the suggestions we received from our staff and networks, we hope this list is a helpful starting point to inspire further scrutiny of words and phrases your organization uses in 2021.
 Let’s all communicate more thoughtfully this coming year and beyond.